Green ribbon: Support of farm families

 In 1998, Margaret Bruce, a Pastoral Associate at St. John the Evangelist Catholic Church in North Dakota, sought a way to support farm families and came up with the idea of a green ribbon and a card that read "We care through prayer."
 Around the same time, the National Catholic Rural Life Conference (NCRLC) began receiving emergency calls from farm families in stress and saw that the situation was getting worse across the country.
 In November 1998, NCRLC launched the Green Ribbon Campaign at their 75th anniversary meeting.
 They developed and began to disseminate rural crisis packets to help parishes deal with the growing rural crisis.

-HIV virus
+HIV/AIDS

-In the UK, in November 2008, a Manchester-based support group for people living with or being affected by the HIV-virus; launched a campaign called Body Positive North West, using a green ribbon as their symbol.
+In the UK, in November 2008, a Manchester-based support group for people living with or being affected by HIV/AIDS; launched a campaign called Body Positive North West, using a green ribbon as their symbol.
 The aim is to raise awareness of 60 second HIV testing and encourage more people to get themselves screened for HIV, as research suggests that over a third of all HIV-infected people in Britain, are themselves unaware of this.

+Green ribbon ceremony in Slovakia

+There is a Stužková slávnosť in Slovak secondary schools, which takes place before the matura.
+During this event the green ribbons are pinned on the formal vested students by the class teacher.
+After ceremony there is gala banquet.
+The green ribbon is meant to be a hope to help students pass the matura.